 Doug Humphreys was appointed as Principal Member of the Board on 22 March 2010.
-He graduated from UNSW in 1980 with a combined Commerce/Law degree in 1980.
+He graduated from UNSW in 1980 with a combined Commerce/Law degree.
 Following his admission as a solicitor, he spent 3 years in private legal practice.
 Between 1984 and 2003, he worked for the Legal Aid Commission of NSW in the criminal law area.
-Between 1993 and 2003, he was the Director of the Commission's criminal law branch.
+Between 1993 and 2003, he was the Director of the Commission’s criminal law branch.

 Commander Barrow served as a permanent officer in the Royal Australian Navy for 26 years.
 In 1983 he graduated from the University of Sydney Law School, and also qualified as a Legal Officer in the Royal Australian Navy.
 He has been in private practice as a solicitor since 1986 and has continued to serve as a Naval Reserve Officer.
 He was appointed a Member of the VRB in 2007 and a Senior Member of the VRB in 2011.